llab-cmu/emnlp2020-mwe-pretokenization/README.md

-s# Pre-tokenization of Multi-word Expressions in Cross-lingualWord Embeddings
+# Pre-tokenization of Multi-word Expressions in Cross-lingualWord Embeddings

 This repository contains the data and code created in our work "[Pre-tokenization of Multi-word Expressions in Cross-lingualWord Embeddings](https://www.aclweb.org/anthology/2020.emnlp-main.360/)".